In a popular study published by Carl Frey and Michael Osborne, it was stated that 47% of U.S jobs will be automated within the next two decades.

 The same pattern can be observed across all industries.
 Also, jobs that seemed far-fetched a few years back-data analysts, information architects, user interaction specialists-have now sprung up thanks to technological advancement.

-Indian business news and online trading website, moneycontrol.com that hosts real-time financial data of various companies relies on VPhrase’s artificial intelligence backed platform PHRAZOR to derive insights from data and publish it as narratives in natural language - a form that most of its readers would understand, thus helping it connect with them better.
-With a solution like this in place, it is easier and less time-consuming for users of the site to make sense of tables and charts that once came across as an indecipherable matrix of numbers and finance jargon.
+Indian business news and online trading website moneycontrol.com, which hosts real-time financial data of various companies, relies on vPhrase’s augmented analytics tool Phrazor to derive insights from data and publish it as news stories.
+Using Natural Language Generation - an advanced AI technology to produce easy-to-understand narratives, readers can easily make sense of tables and charts that once came across as an indecipherable matrix of numbers and finance jargon.

 Although automation has taken over some blue-collar jobs in the past, the current scenario shows that there has been an increase in demand for specialists in Artificial Intelligence and Robotics.
 The white-collar jobs will likely be upgraded in a way that would require a better skill-set and roles will be redefined, but they certainly won’t vanish – also there might be several new jobs in the offing.